jsiek/denotational_semantics/agda/README.md

 * `ValueBCD`

   * Denotational values (⊥, ↦, ⊔) (aka.
 BCD intersection
-    types), the ⊑ ordering, and ℱ. Instances of Domain and ValueOrdering.
+    types), the ⊑ ordering, and ℱ. Instances of ValueStruct, ValueOrdering, and Consistent.
-  * Proves function inversion and stuff about AboveFun needed for adequacy of CBN.
+  * Proves function inversion and stuff about AboveFun needed for adequacy of call-by-name.

 * `ValueConst`